1-Day Retreat: Discover Balance and Harmony with 5-Element Qigong, 20 Sept 2025

 Who should attend?

-This workshop is open to anyone aged 18+ who seeks to refresh and rebalance their body, mind, and soul.
+This retreat is open to anyone aged 18+ who seeks to refresh and rebalance their body, mind, and soul.
 Ideal for beginners and also for tai chi and qigong enthusiasts who want to get more out of their practice.

 Here are all the details of this 1-Day Retreat for Healing Qigong and the Zen of Kintsugi (Golden Harmony)